LoreBene99/RT1_Assignment3/README.md

 Nodes
 -----
-First of all, you can find all the documentation about the nodes to this link: https://lorebene99.github.io/RT1_Assignment3/.

 ### control node

 The control node spawn with the launch file.
 The user has to decide with which modality wants to drive the robot inside the environment.
 I have done a switch in order to "execute" the particular node that provides the specific behaviour requested by the user to guide the robot.